Recently, one of our readers asked us how to clear cache in WordPress?

 SiteGround is a leading WordPress hosting provider that’s known for speed and top-notch customer support.
 They offer a built-in caching solution to improve your website performance.

-You can clear SiteGround cache from your hosting account control panel as well as the WordPress admin area.
-We’ll show you both methods.
+You can clear the SiteGround cache from your hosting account control panel as well as the WordPress admin area.

-Login to your hosting account dashboard go to Speed » Caching page under site tools.
+To clear your cache from your Siteground control panel, you need to log in to your hosting account dashboard and go to Speed » Caching under the site tool section.

-You can also manage SiteGround cache by installing and activating the SG Optimizer plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+Another way you can manage your Siteground cache is with the SG Optimizer plugin.
+The first thing you need to do is install and activate the plugin.
+For more details, see our guide on how to install a WordPress plugin.

-The plugin will now clear your SiteGround WordPress cache.
+The plugin will automatically clear your SiteGround WordPress cache.

-If you’re using a WordPress firewall like Sucuri to protect your website, then they also have their own layer of caching.
+If you are using a WordPress firewall like Sucuri to protect your website, then there’s another layer of caching you will need to clear.

-You can clear the cache from your Sucuri plugin by going to Sucuri » WAF menu in your WordPress admin area.
+You can clear your Sucuri cache by going to Sucuri » Firewall (WAF) in your WordPress admin panel.

-Bonus Tip: If you have recently moved your WordPress website, then you may also need to clear your DNS cache.
-This will ensure that you are getting the updated DNS information and accessing the newer version of your website.
+Bonus tip: If you have recently moved your WordPress site, then you may also need to clear your DNS cache.
+This ensures you’re getting updated DNS information and accessing the newest version of your site.
+For more details, see our guide on how to clear your DNS cache.

-We hope this article helped you learn how to clear cache in WordPress.
-You may also want to see our guide on how to boost WordPress speed and performance.
+We hope this article helped you learn how to clear your cache in WordPress.
+You may also want to see our guide on how to create an email newsletter and our expert picks for the best live chat software for small businesses.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.